 Finding an extraterrestrial civilizations would tell us we are not alone in the Galaxy.
-It would show us that intelligent life can survive the many threats it faces it, that complexity is not a liability, and that the universe not devoted solely the habitation of single-celled organisms.
-It would give us an idea of how we might evolve in the future.
-It might give us clues as to how we might survive internal threats the could destroy our own planet and our civilization with it.
+It would show us that intelligent life can survive the many threats it faces, that complexity is not a liability, and that the universe not devoted solely the habitation of single-celled organisms.
+Our search starts with an estimate of the probability of there being such civilization and whether they might be within range for communication.
+[More . . .]

 SETI-SETR.org is a nonprofit organization dedicated to investigating the possible role of science and religion in communications from advanced extraterrestrial civilizations.